Axway/api-builder-docs/content/en/docs/how_to/import_an_api_builder_api_into_api_manager.md

 ![apicatalog_test_success](/Images/apicatalog_test_success.png)

-## Further Integration
+## Further integration

 Now that your services are being managed by API Manager, you can leverage the entire arsenal of available features that it provides.
 These include:

 * Built-in support for common authentication mechanisms such as OAuth, HTTP Basic, API Key, Two-way SSL, and more.
 * Integration with third-party Identity Management (IM) infrastructures for authentication and authorization.
-* Add governance to traffic using policies; for example, to ensure sensitive information isn't being leaked in the response.
+* Add governance to traffic using policies; for example, to ensure sensitive information is not being leaked in the response.
 See [Configure API Manager settings in Policy Studio](https://docs.axway.com/bundle/APIManager_753_APIMgmtGuide_allOS_en_HTML5/page/Content/APIManagementGuideTopics/api_mgmt_config_ps.htm#Configur) for further information.
 * Apply quotas on APIs.
 See [Administer APIs in API Manager](https://docs.axway.com/bundle/APIManager_753_APIMgmtGuide_allOS_en_HTML5/page/Content/APIManagementGuideTopics/api_mgmt_admin.htm) for more information.